 Cataract Surgery Types

-Cataract Surgery improves quality of life greatly.
+Cataract surgery improves quality of life greatly.
 At Optegra, we offer a range of intraocular lenses and want our patients to make an informed choice when undergoing cataract surgery.
 It’s important that you know what to expect when having cataract surgery, so we’ve outlined the different processes for you here.

 There are three different types of intraocular lens forms offered by Optegra.